maciek404/breakout-game/README.md

 ## Game Window

-The game uses a **1200 × 900** window with a black background.
+The game uses a 1200 x 900 window with a black background.

-The blocks are arranged in multiple rows using a pink/red color palette:
+The blocks are arranged in multiple rows using the following color palette:

 ```text
 #590d22